How to Create an Educational Website or a Learning Management System

 This type of website is where you allow other business owners and seekers to provide content and use it respectively.

-If you’re an owner of any educational institution, you can create an online class with help of a website to save time, partly or fully switch to a remote type of education.
+If you’re an owner of any educational institution, you can create an online class with the help of a website to save time as well as partly or fully switch to a remote type of education.

-- Complementary website for offline schools and courses
+- A complementary website for offline schools and courses

-You can create an online school to integrate different IT-technologies into the learning process, allow your students to make homework on a website, or just do some additional activities.
+You can create an online school to integrate different IT-technologies into the learning process: allow your students to complete homework online or just do some additional activities.

 Market Research 📈

-Thus, to create online courses that people will pay for, you have to stay ahead of the competition.
-And one of the best things you can do for it is researching the market.
+Thus, to create online courses that people will actually pay for, you have to stay ahead of the competition.
+One of the best ways to do so is researching the market.

 Here are some tips on how to do market research:

-# 2: You can also read articles about your competitors to learn from their failures and successes, and then create an e-learning site with knowing what practices work best.
+# 2: You can also read articles about your competitors to learn from their failures and successes, and then create an e-learning site with the knowledge of what practices work best.

-By doing this, you not only prevent mistakes somebody has already made but get to know how to do better than anybody else.
+By doing this, you can not only prevent the mistakes somebody else has already made but find out how to do better than anybody else.

-# 3: One more great thing to do is researching the statistics and most used search requests in your niche.
+# 3: Another great thing you can do is researching the statistics and most used search requests in your niche.

-In this way, you make sure that what you want to offer is on demand.
+This way, you make sure that what you want to offer is demanded.

 User-friendly design 😀

-User-friendly design is important for every platform with any purpose — whether you want to create an online school or just a site to submit tasks.
+A user-friendly design is really important for every platform with any purpose — whether you want to create an online school or just a site to submit tasks.
 A website that’s difficult to use can be repulsive for visitors and lower your retention rates.
-User-friendly design for a website means:
+A user-friendly design for a website means it's: